Is Permethrin The Best Tick Repellent?

 Permethrin that is sprayed on clothing will dry off without leaving any odor or stains.
 It provides effective protection against ticks.
 Even after several weeks it still kills.
 It is the best form of safeguarding people from ticks as it has no contact with the human skin.

-Permethrin spray is an effective and long-lasting surface treatment for clothing.
+Permethrin is effective and long-lasting effect as a surface treatment for clothing.
 It is used on outdoor clothing and by the military sector to control ticks and provide protection from tick-transmitted diseases.

 Comparing it to other insect repellents Permethrin provides effective protection against ticks and other blood-sucking insects such as mosquitos and sandflies.